 Definitions: Parts of a Boat

-Bow: The forward or front part of your boat is called the ‘bow’.
+Bow: The forward or front part of a boat is called the ‘bow’.

-Port: The left side of your boat when you’re seated and looking forward.
+Port: The left side of a boat when you’re seated and looking forward.

-Starboard: The right side of your boat when you’re seated and looking forward.
+Starboard: The right side of a boat when you’re seated and looking forward.

-Stern: The rear section of your boat is called the ‘stern’.
+Stern: The rear part of a boat is called the ‘stern’.

 Transom: The ‘transom’ is the stern cross-section of your boat.